About Butter Chicken and the way of life

 If I were to cook Butter Chicken for dinner, I would probably first call up Pooja aunty.
 Because I remember having dinner at her place once, and her butter chicken was delicious.

 I know she would happily share her recipe.
-And along with it, I am prepared to hear her details of what each ingredient brings to the dish (example: onions cut down the sour taste of tomatoes), or her personal preferences in food prep (example: soak the cashews in hot water, and use a coffee grinder.
-Don’t use machine blenders – they kill the aroma).
+And along with it, I am prepared to hear her details of what each ingredient brings to the dish — onions cut down the sour taste of tomatoes.
+Soak the cashews in hot water, use a coffee grinder.
+Don’t use machine blenders — they kill the aroma.

-That’s Pooja aunty – she will passionately share all the details to make a good butter chicken, the way she makes it.
-But maybe, is it too much information?
-I wasn’t aiming to be a professional butter chicken cook – it’s just a dish for an evening.
+But maybe — is it too much information?
+I wasn’t aiming to be a professional butter chicken cook.
+It’s just a dish for an evening.

 I recently met a senior designer in Delhi who narrated the same scenario.
 A bunch of Gen-Zs were asked to cook butter chicken, and in the midst of chaos, the recipe wasn’t passed on.